 John Brown University Library

 In addition to resources in the main library, a number of materials are housed in four library branches.
 The Music Library, on the lower level of the Cathedral, contains music sound recordings, scores, and appropriate listening equipment.
 The Career Development Center Library, on the first floor of the Walker Student Center, houses materials related to vocational counseling and graduate school opportunities.
-The Construction Management Library, in the Engineering Building, houses books and periodicals related to that discipline.
-The Soderquist Center's Library is located in the Soderquist Business Center and contains materials relevant to business and ethics.
+The Construction Management Library, in the Balzer Technology Center, houses books and periodicals related to that discipline.
+The Soderquist Center for Leadership and Ethics Library is located in the Soderquist Business Center, and contains materials relevant to business and ethics.

-The JBU library belongs to several networks and consortia.
-To provide efficient interlibrary loan services, the library is a member of the Online Computer Library Center (OCLC), which gives users borrowing privileges to over 110 million items held in over 12,000 member libraries worldwide.
-The library belongs to ARKLink, a consortium of 47 academic libraries in Arkansas) and AMIGOS (a regional resource-sharing network).
+The JBU Library belongs to several networks and consortia.
+To provide efficient interlibrary loan services, the library is a member of the Online Computer Library Center (OCLC), which gives our users borrowing privileges to over 250 million items held in over 72,000 member libraries worldwide.
+The library belongs to ARKLink (a consortium of 47 academic libraries in Arkansas) and AMIGOS (a regional resource-sharing network).
 The library is a charter member of the Christian Librarian Association Network.

 Library Hours (may vary)